microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 * SepConv
     * SepConvBN3x3: ReLU followed by a [DilConv](#DilConv) and BatchNorm.
 Convolution parameters are `kernal_size=3`, `stride=1` and `padding=1`.
-    * SepConvBN5x5: Do the same operation as the previous one but it has different kernal size and padding, which is set to 5 and 2 respectively.
+    * SepConvBN5x5: Do the same operation as the previous one but it has different kernel sizes and paddings, which is set to 5 and 2 respectively.

     ```eval_rst
     ..  autoclass:: nni.nas.pytorch.search_space_zoo.enas_ops.SepConvBN